W3SS/devRadar-backend/README.md

 __yarn install__ : to install

->⚠ Before to installing the application needs enter to env parameters:
+>⚠ Before to starting the application needs enter to env parameters:
 >  * PORT:####
 >  * HOSTNAME:<hostname> = I use Localhost to develop
 >  * MONGO_CONNECTION:'url-mongo'